Daniel Lobell: Career

 Lobell has been performing stand-up since he was a teenager in New York.
 His comedy is frequently autobiographical, often a combination of stand-up and storytelling focusing on Jewish culture and faith, and Lobell's unusual status as an Orthodox Jewish comedian.
 Lobell will not perform or travel on the Sabbath.
 Despite his belief, Lobell's comedy often covers taboo topics such as sex.

-Lobell befriended Jackie Mason, George Carlin, and Carl Reiner after interviewing Mason for his college newspaper; Mason and Carlin became important mentors in his early career.
+Lobell befriended Jackie Mason, George Carlin, and Shelley Berman after interviewing Mason for his college newspaper; Mason and Carlin became important mentors in his early career.
 He also worked for Mason selling audio cassettes after Mason's shows.
 A fan of comic writer Harvey Pekar, Lobell struck up a friendship with him by cold-calling Pekar at his house in Cleveland.

 Podcasts

 From 2004 to 2012, Lobell ran the podcast Comical Radio, on which he interviewed more than 1,000 comedians.
 In 2009, he created a webseries based on Comical Radio, Rise of the Radio Show, which featured performances from Patrice O'Neal, Colin Quinn, J.B.
 Smoove, Dave Attell, and Brian Posehn.
 Lobell shuttered Comical Radio in 2012 and moved to Los Angeles to expand his career.

 Lobell began a new podcast, Modern Day Philosophers, in 2013 with the idea of approaching classical philosophy through the lens of stand-up comics, who Lobell felt were the philosophers of the modern age, telling one interviewer, "my feeling is that all the knowledge in the world is accessible to everybody, it’s just sometimes hidden in code."
 Guests have included Marc Maron, Reggie Watts, and Maria Bamford.

 He also hosts medical website Doctorpedia's Leading Voices podcast.